 What to do:

-• Upload to the repair tool - it automatically detects images saved with a PDF extension and fixes them
+- Upload to the repair tool - it automatically detects images saved with the wrong extension and fixes them.
+If the file is an image, you can convert it to a real PDF using the Images to PDF tool

 Most problems are fixed in one click